Breaking waves: Coast Guard surfmen drive to close gender gap

 Dozier acknowledges that while women and men are different in many aspects, skill and determination are gender-neutral.
 Dozier said when she is driving a boat for training or during a lifesaving rescue, it is irrelevant she is a woman.
 Every surfman endures the same training where they are exposed to extreme weather conditions and expected to maintain composure to lead a boatcrew on a mission to save lives.

-In 2002, when Chief Warrant Officer Beth Slade, Surfman #321 and commanding officer of Coast Guard Station Coos Bay in Oregon, certified as the first woman to qualify as a surfman on the 47-foot Motor Lifeboat, she faced a lot of pushback for trying to push forward the Coast Guard’s value of women boat operators.
+In 2002, when Chief Warrant Officer Beth Slade, Surfman #321 and commanding officer of Coast Guard Station Coos Bay, certified as the first woman to qualify as a surfman on the 47-foot motor lifeboat, she faced a lot of pushback for trying to push forward the Coast Guard’s value of women boat operators.

 “My male shipmates would doubt me and ask what kind of favors I did to get my certification.
 Some would refuse to be my engineer simply because I was a woman,” Slade said.